-Prerequisites: To be successful, you need basic computer literacy, math competency, and a strong desire to learn about IT.
+Prerequisites: To be successful, you need basic computer literacy, and a strong desire to learn about IT.
 Additionally, having a passion for problem-solving is essential.

-Equip yourself with the skills to develop dynamic websites, create robust applications, and confidently navigate the programming landscape.
-After successfully completing the requirements of the Computer Programming AAS degree program, you will be able to demonstrate an understanding of:
+Upon completion, you will have the skills and knowledge required for a successful career in IT support.
+This will be supported by CompTIAaligned expertise.
+Additionally, you will acquire the skills to develop and create basic software applications.
+After successfully completing the requirements of the Computer Support Degree program, you will be able to demonstrate an understanding of:

-- Applying data structures and algorithms for efficient problem-solving in diverse software applications. - Utilizing object-oriented programming concepts to design and implement robust software solutions. - Managing databases effectively, demonstrating the ability to create, query, and maintain databases. - Employing debugging and troubleshooting techniques to identify and resolve software issues. - Applying software testing methodologies to ensure the reliability and quality of your code.
+- Demonstrate a solid understanding of IT concepts and terminology. - Analyze network devices, implement IP addressing, and perform subnetting. - Execute commands through the command line interface. - Implement encryption, authentication, and network security protocols effectively. - Managing databases effectively, demonstrating the ability to create, query, and maintain databases. - Employing debugging and troubleshooting techniques to identify and resolve software issues. - Applying software testing methodologies to ensure the reliability and quality of your code.